-Learning what to put on, rather than take off, in hot weather might sound contradictory, but unless you’re spending the high summer season unwinding in a German naturist resort, it’s a necessity.
+Learning what to put on, rather than take off, in hot weather might sound contradictory, but unless you’re spending the sunny season unwinding in a German naturist resort, it’s a necessity.

-This pairing – provided you opt for a lightweight cotton or linen trouser – helps you stave off sweat without having to bare skin.
-Try mixing a neutral top with a bolder colour down below (and vice versa), or a head-to-toe tonal approach for a more contemporary effect.
+This pairing – provided you opt for a lightweight cotton or linen trouser – helps you stave off sweat without having to bare too much skin.
+Try mixing a neutral top with a bolder colour down below (and vice versa), or a head-to-toe tonal dressing approach for a more contemporary effect.

 Breton Top + Navy Shorts

-Even if it’s Rhodes rather than the Riviera that you’re sunning yourself in, it’s worth packing some of that French panache.
-Namely, the Breton shirt.
+Even if it’s Rochester rather than the Riviera that you find yourself in this summer, it’s worth packing some of that French panache.
+Namely, the Breton top.

 Still as fresh as it was several centuries ago, this Gallic classic is the ideal fix for men who fancy wearing a bit of pattern without running the risk of having their mates take the piss.

-Keep it classic with a traditional long-sleeved style (which you can, incidentally, easily team with an unstructured blazer) or steer shorter if it’s just too damn hot.
+Keep it classic with a traditional long sleeve style (which you can, incidentally, easily team with an unstructured blazer) or steer shorter if it’s just too damn hot.

 White Jeans + Blue Chambray Shirt

-That’s not to say there’s no room for blue denim elsewhere.
+Of course, there’s still room for blue denim elsewhere.
 Use crisp white jeans in a slim fit to provide the foundations for a breathable chambray shirt up top for a look that’s the best of both worlds.

 Plain T-Shirt + Printed Shorts

-This pairing – firmly business up top and party down below – is great for guys who don’t want their inverted triangle exaggerated.
+This pairing – firmly business up top and party down below – is great for guys who have been hitting the shoulder exercises, but don’t want their inverted triangle exaggerated to Johnny Bravo proportions.
 Stick with neutral colours for the T-shirt and opt for shorts that are cut slim, but which won’t turn your thighs into sausage meat.

 Polo Shirt + Tailored Trousers